markgray/TreeViewer/README.md

 # TreeViewer
 This is going to be an Android app for viewing GEDCOM files (eventually).
 At present the app only displays reports which are generated offline using programs from the "lifelines" genealogy program.
-The example GEDCOM file come from the "Family Tree Maker (13.0.280)" family tree created by my father and exported to a GEDCOM format using that program.
+The example GEDCOM file comes from the "Family Tree Maker (13.0.280)" family tree created by my father and exported to a GEDCOM format using that program.
 The family tree database and reports that I have generated from it using the `llines` program from the lifelines package are in the `Data` directory and are as follows: